radareorg/radare.org/gsoc/2019/ideas.md

 Advanced

 ### Benefits for the student
-The student will learn decompilation theory and working with type system.
+The student will learn decompilation theory and work with the type system.

 ### Benefits for the project
 This task allows to produce the more readable IR/C output.